vvzen/pyside2-qml-examples/README.md

 ## Code
 - Improving the existing examples to make it easier to follow through
-- Add more generic examples to showcase different usage scenarios
+- Add more generic examples to showcase different usage scenarios (I'd love to see a Text autocompleter implemented in Qml!)
 - Check on all OS (I can only test on macOS and Centos 7.7!)
 - Write tests